OSA413/Sonic4_Tools/README.md

 ## Old Mod Conversion Tool

-This program is a tool that converts old mods to work properly with the mod loader.
+This program is a tool that converts old mods to make them work properly with the mod loader.

 It also can convert **sound and music mods**.

-**You need the game to properly convert the mod.**
+**You need the game to properly convert mods.**

 ## TXB Editor